THINKSAFE: Self-Generated Safety Alignment for Reasoning Models: Related Works

-\paragraph{Safety-alignment of LRMs.} To address the trade-off between safety and reasoning, recent efforts have moved beyond standard refusal training, such as DirectRefusal \citep{huang2025safetytaxsafetyalignment}, which bypasses reasoning entirely, to focus on preserving the reasoning capabilities of LRMs.
-One primary direction focuses on the refinement of safety datasets to better match the reasoning style of LRMs.
-Specifically, SafeChain \citep{jiang-etal-2025-safechain} integrates structured reasoning steps into safety responses.
-Similarly, STAR-1 \citep{wang2025star1saferalignmentreasoning} employs a larger teacher model to generate policy-guided reasoning traces and strictly filters for the top 1,000 examples.
-Alternatively, model-centric strategies seek to mitigate the degradation of reasoning by modifying training objectives to strengthen early safety signals \citep{zhou-etal-2025-safekey} or injecting lightweight safety cues to guide the reasoning trajectory \citep{Jeung2025SAFEPATHPH}.
-However, these approaches largely rely on external supervision or teacher-distillation, which introduces a distributional discrepancy that degrades the student's general capabilities.
+\paragraph{Safety-alignment of LRMs.} To address this trade-off, recent efforts move beyond standard refusal training such as DirectRefusal~\citep{huang2025safetytaxsafetyalignment}, which bypasses reasoning entirely, toward preserving the reasoning capabilities of LRMs.
+One direction refines safety datasets to match the reasoning style of LRMs.
+SafeChain~\citep{jiang-etal-2025-safechain} integrates structured reasoning steps into safety responses, and STAR-1~\citep{wang2025star1saferalignmentreasoning} employs a larger teacher to generate policy-guided traces, filtering for the top 1,000 examples.
+Alternatively, model-centric strategies modify training objectives to strengthen early safety signals~\citep{zhou-etal-2025-safekey} or inject lightweight safety cues into the reasoning trajectory~\citep{Jeung2025SAFEPATHPH}.
+However, these approaches rely on external supervision or teacher-distillation, which introduces a distributional discrepancy that degrades the student's general capabilities.
 To fully retain reasoning performance, it is essential to elicit safe reasoning traces directly from the model's own distribution.

-\paragraph{Self-distillation.} Self-distillation, where student trains on its own output, enhances generalization~\citep{furlanello2018born} via implicit regularization~\citep{mobahi2020self} and feature consolidation~\citep{allen-zhu2023towards}.
-Crucially, it mitigates catastrophic forgetting~\citep{lee2023selfdistillation} and bridges fine-tuning distribution gaps by having the student model rewrite reference responses~\citep{yang2024selfdistillation}.
-However, applying this to safety alignment presents distinct challenges.
-The rewriting strategy of \citet{yang2024selfdistillation} requires safe ground-truth references, which are unavailable for harmful queries without external supervision.
-Moreover, naive self-distillation fails as strong helpfulness priors suppress the generation of safe responses. \textsc{ThinkSafe} overcomes these limitations by employing refusal steering to self-generate safe reasoning traces from scratch, eliminating the dependence on external references.
+\paragraph{Self-distillation.} Self-distillation, where the student trains on its own output, enhances generalization~\citep{furlanello2018born} via implicit regularization~\citep{mobahi2020self} and feature consolidation~\citep{allen-zhu2023towards}, mitigates catastrophic forgetting~\citep{lee2023selfdistillation}, and bridges fine-tuning distribution gaps by rewriting reference responses~\citep{yang2024selfdistillation}.
+However, applying it to safety alignment is challenging.
+The rewriting strategy of \citet{yang2024selfdistillation} requires safe ground-truth references, which are unavailable for harmful queries, and naive self-distillation fails as strong helpfulness priors suppress safe responses. \textsc{ThinkSafe} overcomes these limitations by employing refusal steering to self-generate safe reasoning traces from scratch, eliminating the dependence on external references.